4paradigm/OpenMLDB/docs/en/use_case/kafka_connector_demo.md

 ### Download and Preparation

-- Downloading of Kafka is required, please click on [kafka_2.13-3.1.0](https://dlcdn.apache.org/kafka/3.1.0/kafka_2.13-3.1.0.tgz).
+- Download Kafka: please click on [kafka_2.13-3.1.0](https://dlcdn.apache.org/kafka/3.1.0/kafka_2.13-3.1.0.tgz).
-- Downloading of the connector package and dependencies is required, please click on [kafka-connect-jdbc.tgz](https://github.com/4paradigm/OpenMLDB/releases/download/v0.5.0/kafka-connect-jdbc.tgz).
+- Download the connector package and dependencies: please click on [kafka-connect-jdbc.tgz](https://github.com/4paradigm/OpenMLDB/releases/download/v0.5.0/kafka-connect-jdbc.tgz).
-- To download the configuration and script files required in this article.
-Please click on [kafka_demo_files.tgz](http://openmldb.ai/download/kafka-connector/kafka_demo_files.tgz).
+- Download the configuration and script files (for the demonstration purpose used in this article): please click on [kafka_demo_files.tgz](http://openmldb.ai/download/kafka-connector/kafka_demo_files.tgz).

 This article will start the OpenMLDB in docker container, so there is no need to download the OpenMLDB separately.
 Moreover, Kafka and connector can be started in the same container.

-We recommend that you bind the three downloaded packages to the file directory of `kafka`.
-Of course, you can also download the package after starting the container.
+We recommend that you save the three downloaded packages to the same directory.
 Let's assume that the packages are in the `/work/kafka` directory.

 ```
 docker run -it -v `pwd`:/work/kafka --name openmldb 4pdosc/openmldb:0.5.0 bash
 ```

-### The Technological Process
+### Steps

 The brief process of using the connector is shown in the figure below.
 We will describe each step in detail next.